wdxpz/robotmaster/README.md

-# Start robot at boot on turtlebot node
+# 2. Launch single robot at boot on turtlebot node

 ## Preparation: update firewaree and software on turtlebot